My SLO story

 The other big influence was an early experience of getting it wrong, where an ill-considered comment was interpreted as an ultimatum to essentially "take it or else..." and led to a surprising (at the time) and violent confrontation.

-Helping others to avoid getting themselves into the same situation was one of the reasons for developing the website and toolkit back in 2016.
+Helping others to avoid getting themselves into the same sort of situation was one of the reasons for developing the website and toolkit.
 My idea was to bring together experiences and lessons from my time in Ghana and since into an easy-to-use resource that is equally useful as a how-to-guide for a new starter and as a memory jogger for a more experienced manager.